logzio/logzio_terraform_client/README.md

 ##### Sub-accounts

-To create a new sub-account, on a main account
+To create a new sub-account, on a main account.
 ```go
 client, _ := sub_accounts.New(apiToken, apiServerAddress)
 subaccount := sub_accounts.SubAccountCreate{